 Short, very evocative read.

-Changez’s account felt real, convincing.
-His disillusionment comes about slowly and progressively and as a result we can empathise with his character.
-The love story between him and Erica is poignant and delicately written, and takes up a large part of the novel, serving as a sort of allegory of Changez’s turbulent relationship with America (but to me it still felt like a touching – albeit heartbreaking – love story in its own right).
+Changez’s account felt real and convincing.
+His disillusionment comes about slowly, progressively, and as a result, we are empathetic.
+The love story between him and Erica is poignant and delicately written, and takes up a large part of the novel, serving as a sort of allegory of Changez’s turbulent relationship with America (but to me it still felt like a touching – albeit sad – love story in its own right).

 It was difficult to miss some of the ironies though.
-One in particular that struck out to me was when Changez refers to Erica’s father’s tone (he makes some rather arrogant comments about Pakistan’s political problems) as having a ‘typically American undercurrent of condescension’.
+One that struck me in particular was when Changez referred to Erica’s father’s tone (he makes some rather arrogant comments about Pakistan’s political problems) as having a ‘typically American undercurrent of condescension’.
 This felt a little hypocritical, considering his lofty manner of speech and pompous narrative throughout when addressing the American stranger who sits opposite him.
 But this, I think, was the point.

 An intriguing novel, to say the least, and one that forces the reader to confront uncomfortable, but necessary, questions.